-Illinois MIA/POW Scholarship.
-The spouse or child of an Illinois Veteran who was either killed in action, missing in action, a prisoner of war, or was 100 percent disabled due to a service-connected cause may be entitled to the Illinois MIA/POW scholarship, which covers in-district tuition and activity fees.
-Applications for the MIA/POW scholarship may be obtained from the Illinois Department of Veterans Affairs or the Parkland Office of Financial Aid and Veteran Services.
+Deceased, Disabled, and MIA/POW Scholarship.
+The spouse or child of an Illinois Veteran who was either killed in action, missing in action, a prisoner of war, or was 100 percent disabled due to a service-connected cause may be entitled to the Deceased, Disabled, and MIA/POW scholarship, which covers in-district tuition and mandatory fees.
+Applications for the Deceased, Disabled, and MIA/POW scholarship may be obtained from the Illinois Student Assistance Commission at www.isac.org.